dmitrii61/gotway_display/README.md

 # gotway_display
-Custom displays for Gotway/Begode EUC vehicles, based on Arduino and MAX7219 chipsets
+Custom displays for Gotway/Begode EUC vehicles, based on Arduino and MAX7219 chipsets.